Judges grill lawyers in suit over Trump's Washington hotel

 "There is no support for their broad definition," he said.

+"We think our case is a strong one and we expect to prevail," Frosh said.

-The court did not indicate when it would rule.
+The 4th Circuit panel court did not indicate when it would rule.
 No matter how it rules, it appears likely the case will not end quickly.

-Racine said after the hearing that if Maryland and the District lose the appeal before the three-judge panel, they would seriously consider asking for a rehearing by the full court.
+Racine said that if Maryland and the District lose the appeal before the three-judge panel, they would seriously consider asking for a rehearing by the full court.
 He said it wouldn't surprise him if the case ended up in the U.S. Supreme Court.

 All three judges on the panel were nominated to the 4th Circuit by Republican presidents: Niemeyer, by George H.W.
 Bush; Shedd, by George W. Bush, and Judge A. Marvin Quattlebaum, by Trump.